Hermann Höfle: Grossaktion Warsaw

-Höfle also played a key role in the Harvest Festival massacre of Jewish inmates of the various labour camps in the Lublin district in early November 1943.
-Approximately 43,000 Jews were murdered during this operation which was the single largest German massacre of Jews in the entire war.
-Höfle rejoined Globočnik in Trieste, after various missions in the Netherlands and Belgium.

 Höfle Telegram

 Telegram from Hermann Höfle listing the number of deaths in the extermination camps during a 14-day period in 1942 and for the whole year 1942 (1,274,166).
 (L) stands for Lublin/Majdanek, (B) for Bełżec, (S) for Sobibor and (T) for Treblinka extermination camp.

-On 11 January 1943, Höfle sent a radiogram from Lublin to SS-Obersturmbannführer Franz Heim in Kraków, who was at the time the deputy commander of the Security Police and SD in the General Government, and to SS-Obersturmbannführer Adolf Eichmann in Berlin.
-The message documented the total deportations of Jews to the four Operation Reinhard camps through 31 of December 1942.
-Today this document is called the Höfle Telegram.
+On 11 January 1943, Höfle sent a radiogram from Lublin to Obersturmbannführer Franz Heim in Kraków, who was at the time the deputy commander of the Security Police and SD in the General Government, and to Obersturmbannführer Adolf Eichmann in Berlin.
+The message documented the total number of Jews killed in the four Operation Reinhard camps through 31 of December 1942 as 1,274,166.

+Final Phase

+The final phase of Operation Reinhard was the exploitation of the property of the murdered Jews.
+In April 1943, Globočnik made Höfle responsible for property taken from the Jews who had died, other than valuables.
+These items were sent from the four death camps to a storage facility in Lublin and distributed from there.

+Operation Harvest Festival

+Höfle also played a key role in the Operation Harvest Festival massacre of Jewish inmates of the various labour camps in the Lublin district in early November 1943.
+Approximately 43,000 Jews were murdered during this operation which was the single largest German massacre of Jews in the entire war.

+Later Activities

+Höfle rejoined Globočnik in Trieste, after various missions in the Netherlands and Belgium.

+Personal

+In early 1943, Höfle's infant twins died of diphtheria.
+According to the commander of the Lublin Security Police, Johannes Müller, Höfle regarded this as divine punishment for his crimes.

-After the war; arrest and suicide
+After the war

-On 31 May 1945 Höfle was found hiding in Möslacher Alm near the Weissensee Lake in Carinthia (Southern Austria) by the British, along with SS-Gruppenführer Odilo Globocnik and SS-Sturmbannführers Ernst Lerch and Georg Michalsen.
-After two years in the British interrogation center Wolfsberg (Carinthia), he was released to the Austrian judicial system.
+On 31 May 1945 Höfle was found by the British hiding in Möslacher Alm near the Weissensee Lake in Carinthia, Southern Austria, along with Gruppenführer Odilo Globocnik and Sturmbannführers Ernst Lerch and Georg Michalsen.
+After two years in Camp 373, a British interrogation center near Wolfsberg, he was released to the Austrian judicial system.
 On 30 October 1947, under oath, he was released to continue his earlier occupation as an auto mechanic in his birthplace, Salzburg.

-After an extradition request on 9 July 1948 by the Polish government, he fled to Italy, where he lived under a false name until 1951.
-Later he returned to Austria and then emigrated to West Germany.
-There he was employed briefly as an informant for U.S. Army Counterintelligence.
+After an extradition request on 9 July 1948 by the Polish government, Höfle fled to Italy, where he lived under a false name until 1951, when he returned to Austria and then West Germany, where for five months in 1954 he was a paid informant for US Army Counterintelligence (CIC), reporting on the activities of former SS men and the extreme-right in southern West Germany.
+The CIC was aware of Höfle's SS background but did not investigate his claim that he had taken part in "security work in Poland" during the war.

+Arrest and suicide

-Höfle returned to Salzburg, where he lived as a free man until 2 January 1961, when he was arrested by the Austrian authorities and sent to prison in Vienna, where in 1962 he hanged himself before his trial could begin.
+On 2 January 1961, Höfle was arrested by the Austrian authorities and sent to prison in Vienna, where in 1962 he hanged himself before his trial could begin.